paulo-correia/ZTE_API_and_Hack/Readme.md

 Minimum PHP version 5.3.0

-To Help please open an issue
+To Help please open an Issue

-To contribute open a PullRequest
+To contribute open a Pullrequest

 ***